 Psychological Perspectives on Self-Development

-Psychoanalyst Sigmund Freud (1856–1939) was one of the most influential modern scientists to offer a theory of how people develop a sense of self.
-He believed that personality and sexual development were closely linked, and he divided the maturation process into psychosexual stages: oral, anal, phallic, latency, and genital.
-He posited that one’s self-development is closely linked to early stages of development, like breastfeeding, toilet training, and sexual awareness (Freud 1905).
+Psychoanalyst Sigmund Freud (1856–1939) was one of the most influential modern scientists to put forth a theory about how people develop a sense of self.
+He divided the maturation process into stages, and posited that people’s self-development is closely linked to their early stages of development.
 According to Freud, failure to properly engage in or disengage from a specific stage results in emotional and psychological consequences throughout adulthood.
-An adult with an oral fixation may indulge in overeating or binge drinking.
-An anal fixation may produce a neat freak (hence the term “anal retentive”), while a person stuck in the phallic stage may be promiscuous or emotionally immature.
-Although no solid empirical evidence supports Freud’s theory, his ideas continue to contribute to the work of scholars in a variety of disciplines.

 Psychologist Erik Erikson (1902–1994) created a theory of personality development based, in part, on the work of Freud.
 However, Erikson believed the personality continued to change over time and was never truly finished.
 His theory includes eight stages of development, beginning with birth and ending with death.
 According to Erikson, people move through these stages throughout their lives.
 In contrast to Freud’s focus on psychosexual stages and basic human urges, Erikson’s view of self-development gave credit to more social aspects, like the way we negotiate between our own base desires and what is socially accepted (Erikson 1982).